swihart/csda2015/readMe.md

   - SAfull_allgroups_agesexracesmoking.csv
   - SAfull_allgroups_agesexracesmoking_0306.csv

+The code is in

+  - R.r
+  - SAS.sas

 Check back for further development, possibly an R package.